 Why Study Applied Mathematics?

-Applied Mathematics gives you the tools to contribute in many fields, from private business to public sector agencies.
-Graduates are likely to find career paths in a number of organizations and sectors, such as:
+In collaboration with your faculty advisor and professors, you will develop the tools to contribute in many fields, from private business to public sector agencies.
+Depending on your interests, you will find career paths in a number of organizations and sectors, such as:

 Courses & Requirements